Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Introduction

-The first level trigger (level-1) system has stringent demands that it produces a decision within a few microseconds depending on the system requirements, or a fraction of the total latency budget for a given algorithm within the system.
-The level-1 systems typically consist of custom electronics boards with field programmable gate array (FPGA) and/or application specific integrated circuit (ASIC) chips that process a reduced amount of the total data generated by the collision \cite{Achenbach:2008zzb, CMS:2017gbu, Sirunyan:2020zal, Aad:2020hnu}.
-The algorithms on the chips are often simple sums, e.g., the sliding window jet algorithm \cite{Achenbach:2008zzb}, or involve cut-based requirements, e.g., isolation requirements for electrons \cite{Aad:2019wsl}.
-However, with the recent advancements in the FPGA size as well as progress in machine learning (ML) / artificial intelligence (AI), implementing more advanced algorithms on FPGA and ASIC chips has become an active area of research.
-This demand for ML/AI is driven by the need for higher signal sensitivity for event classification in an environment where the signal-to-background ratios are lower.\footnote{ For the sake of brevity, we will refer to ML/AI simply as ML henceforth without the loss of generality. }$^{,}$\footnote{ A list of abbreviations is given in appendix \ref{appendix:terminology}. }
+The first level (level-1) trigger has stringent demands that it produces a decision within a few microseconds depending on the system requirements, or a fraction of the total latency budget for a given algorithm within the system.
+The level-1 triggers typically consist of custom electronics boards with field programmable gate array (FPGA) and/or application specific integrated circuit (ASIC) chips that process a reduced amount of the total data generated by the collision \cite{Achenbach:2008zzb, CMS:2017gbu, Sirunyan:2020zal, Aad:2020hnu}.
+The algorithms on the chips are often simplified versions of what is implemented in software.
+For example, in the ATLAS experiment, the sliding window algorithm \cite{Achenbach:2008zzb} is implemented on the chip for hadronic jet reconstruction compared to the anti-k$_{t}$ algorithm \cite{Cacciari:2008gp} that is implemented in software.
+In many of the cases, algorithms on the chip involve cut-based requirements when multiple variables are computed for a given algorithm, such as the isolation requirements for electrons \cite{Aad:2019wsl}.
+There are also examples of increasingly sophisticated algorithms in the level-1 trigger.
+For example, the ATLAS level-1 topological trigger computes the invariant mass of the two-jet system \cite{Aad:2021cqq}.
+More recently, machine learning (ML) / artificial intelligence (AI) algorithms have started to make an appearance at level-1 \cite{Neuhaus:2014yma, Acosta:2018hjs}.